In the event of an explosion, it is imperative that the event is isolated from the rest of the process system network to

 When we propose explosion isolation we mean encapsulating an explosion within a process vessel, perhaps a dust collector, and preventing a fireball from exiting that vessel or isolating it from the associated process equipment and duct.

 Combustible dust explosions are classified as primary and secondary.
 Initially, we apply various means of explosion protection for process equipment, the known combustible dust generators, but secondary explosions potentially have a more dangerous result when the deflagration fireball migrates back thru the exhaust duct to interconnected process equipment and igniting accumulated dust off horizontal surfaces or secondary “dust clouds” created by the initial explosion.
 Because secondary dust sources are not containable and if your dust has been tested and poses a risk, isolation is mandatory to include in your explosion protection program.
 That said, good housekeeping along with knowledge of and removal of accumulated dust will significantly mitigate this potential problem.
 If you have an explosion component on your process equipment, don’t misunderstand the risks of not having isolation on that same system, i.e. an explosion vent on your dust collector does not protect you against a possible secondary dust explosion catastrophe.

 Explosion isolation is mandated by NFPA Standard 654: Standard for the Prevention of Fire and Explosion from the Manufacturing, Processing, and Handling of Combustible Particulate Solids.

 The “ProFlapPlus III” valve, a passive isolation flap device, closes as a reaction to a deflagration caused pressure wave.
 It is typically used for inlet isolation of protected vessels that are handling both organic but specifically metal dust.
 It is the only flap valve tested with the intended use in metal applications.
-The ProFlapPlus III by IEP Technologies inc. is available from 5 to 40 inches’ diameter and meets the requirements of OSHA Combustible Directive and NFPA 654, latest Edition.
+The ProFlapPlus III by IEP is available from 5 to 40 inches diameter and meets the requirements of OSHA Combustible Directive and NFPA 654, latest Edition.
 A maximum Kst of 300 is available for many of the valve sizes.

 If returning the cleaned exhaust airstream to the facility, an IEP Technologies “VENTEX” passive isolation valve may be applied, depending upon your system design.
 Ventex valves are available for applications in dust transport systems for dust explosion Classes ST-1 and ST-2.